Special education

 In the Western world, educators modify teaching methods, curriculum materials, and environments so that the maximum number of students are served in general education environments.
 Integration can reduce social stigmas and improve academic achievement for many students.

+Different kinds of education

+Gifted education is sometimes confused with special education.
+Gifted education is tailored to intellectual giftedness, which is a difference in learning.
+These students can also benefit from specialized teaching techniques or different educational programs, but the term "special education" is generally used to specifically indicate instruction of students with disabilities.